Magnet school applications open amid concerns about high school field trip

 The event cost the school system $9,800.00.
 Something they later told WBRZ, they are not yet paying, because they have not gotten an invoice.

-WBRZ has made several attempts to discuss the concerns with the superintendent, who called the event amazing, and the event organizer.
+WBRZ has made several attempts to discuss the concerns with the superintendent, who called the event amazing, as well as the event organizer.

-So far, no comment has been made.
+So far, that has not happened.

 More News